vgsantoniazzi/vgsantoniazzi.github.io/_posts/2020-09-15-from-vim-to-emacs.md

 ---
 layout: post
 title: Moving from Vim to Emacs
-categories: [compilers, interpreters, programming-languages]
----

-I was using Vim for about seven years.
-Did it on the terminal, did it with Neovim, inside VScode (which is pretty nice).
-I tried to build all my shortcuts vi-like: Switch browser tabs, terminal tabs, inside slack, etc. Two months ago, after reading a thread in the HackThursday Slack, I switched to Emacs.
-They said: Emacs will be your last editor.
-I give a shot

-> This post was written using Emacs in Org-mode.

-## Challange

-A real challenge was about not having different Visual / Edit mode.
-Previously, the most used key was `ESC` and `i`, now it is `CTRL`.
-Doing this with a pleasant and ergonomic keyboard, like Ergodox, is a plus.
-Regular keyboards are a way difficult.
-But you will be used to it.

-## How do I start?
-You will not find so much research on "How do I start using emacs?".
-Instead of it, use the **Emacs Tutorial**, do it more than once or twice.
-Use it by default in the App, but configure your git to open with `-nw` (no-window) to build useful commit messages.
+categories: [programming language]

-Install some useful plugins, learn with them, and [build your own dotfiles](https://www.atlassian.com/git/tutorials/dotfiles), if you did not yet.
+build your own dotfiles](https://www.atlassian.com/git/tutorials/dotfiles), if you did not yet.
 Change the theme; if you don't like the default ones, do some research.

 ## Lisp configuration
 If you are not familiar with Lisp, you will be.
 The editor's best part is that it is fully configurable.
 You will learn and enjoy Lisp.